flutter/website/get-started/codelab/index.md

   [[highlight]]Widget _buildSuggestions() {[[/highlight]]
     [[highlight]]return new ListView.builder([[/highlight]]
       [[highlight]]padding: const EdgeInsets.all(16.0),[[/highlight]]
-      // The itemBuilder callback is called, once per suggested word pairing,
+      // The itemBuilder callback is called once per suggested word pairing,
       // and places each suggestion into a ListTile row.
       // For even rows, the function adds a ListTile row for the word pairing.
       // For odd rows, the function adds a Divider widget to visually